Fairness in Ranking: A Survey: Preliminaries and notation

 In our example, two queries are given, $\query_1 = $ ``What are the most promising candidates to admit to a STEM major?'' associated with score $\score{1}$, and $\query_2 = $ ``What are the most promising candidates to admit to a humanities or arts major?'' associated with $\score{2}$.
 The training and test sets are formed by assigning the candidate features $\featureSet$ and their respective scores $\score{}$ per query: $\candidateSet{train} = \left\{ (\featureSet_{\textit{train}}, \score{\query}) \right\}_{\query \in \setOfQueries}$ and $\candidateSet{test} = \left\{ (\featureSet_{\textit{test}}, \score{\query}) \right\}_{\query \in \setOfQueries}$.
 With these sets as input, we can use the \ltr procedure shown in Figure~\ref{fig:supervised_ranker} to train a single model.

 To evaluate model performance, its accuracy measures need to be extended to handle multiple queries.
 Commonly used measures are \texttt{NDCG} (Eq.~\ref{eq:ndcg}) averaged over all queries and Mean Average Precision (\texttt{MAP}). \texttt{MAP}~\cite{manning2008evaluation} consists of several parts: first, precision at position~$k$ ($P@k$) is calculated as the proportion of query-relevant candidates in the top-$k$ positions of the predicted ranking $\hat{\btau}$.
 This proportion is computed for all positions in $\hat{\btau}$, and then averaged by the number of relevant candidates for a given query to compute average precision (\texttt{AP}).
-Finally, \texttt{MAP} is calculated as the mean of AP values across all queries. \texttt{MAP} enables a performance comparison between models irrespective of the number of queries that were given at training time. \paragraph{Fairness.} As is the case in score-based ranking, discussed in Section~\ref{sec:intro:score-based}, \ltr methods may incorporate fairness objectives in addition to utility.
+Finally, \texttt{MAP} is calculated as the mean of AP values across all queries. \texttt{MAP} enables a performance comparison between models irrespective of the number of queries that were given at training time. \paragraph{Fairness.} As is the case in score-based ranking, \ltr methods may incorporate fairness objectives in addition to utility.
 Fairness interventions in \ltr are warranted because the procedure described in Figure~\ref{fig:supervised_ranker} is prone to pick up and amplify different types of bias (see Section~\ref{sec:frame:bias} for details).
 For example, let us return to Figure~\ref{fig:ir_example} and note that, by randomly selecting $\candidateSet{train} = \{b, c, e, f, k, o\}$, in which all men are ranked above all women, we may have accidentally injected a strong gender bias into the learned model.
 This, in turn, may result in an estimated ranking $\hat{\btau}$ in Figure~\ref{fig:ir-example_rank_prop} that places the male candidate $l$ above the female candidate $d$, although their ground truth scores would place them in the opposite relative order.
 This may lead to biased future predictions for rankings that systematically disadvantage women~($\hat{\btau}$ in Fig.~\ref{fig:ir-example_rank_prop}).\footnote{We denote that this is a very simplified example for technical bias which we use for illustrative purposes.}

 As a remedy, two main lines of work on measuring fairness in rankings, and enacting fairness-enhancing interventions, have emerged over the past several years: probability-based and exposure-based.
 Both interpret fairness as a requirement to provide a predefined share of visibility for one or more protected groups throughout a ranking.